mroejr/BAAM/Code_Analysis.md

 ## OSS Pull Request

-The team has open an issue on the Kodi form, because discussion of your code is the first step in getting a pull request completed.
+The team will open an issue on the Kodi form, because discussion of your code is the first step in getting a pull request completed.
 This page will be updated as we walk through the steps with Kodi.
+The pull request will involve both CWE 120 and CWE 20

 ## Team Reflection and GitHub Link